MWATelescope/giant-squid/README.md

 If you want to check that your command works without actually submitting the obsids, then you can use the `--dry-run` option (short version `-n`).

+For MWAX_VCS or MWAX_BUFFER voltage observations you can optionally pass `--from_channel` and `--to_channel` to restrict the job to only the receiver coarse channel range specified (inclusive).
+MWA receiver channel numbers range from 0-255, and multiplying by 1.28 will result in the center frequency (in MHz) of that channel.
+Each MWA observation nominally has 24 coarse channels.

 Unlike other jobs, you cannot choose to have your files tarred up and uploaded to Pawsey's Acacia for remote download, as the data is generally too large.
 If you are in the `mwaops` or `mwavcs` Pawsey groups and you have asked an MWA ASVO admin to